migreyes/jquery.wanker/README.md

 });
 ```

-You see (and contribute to) the [list of websites using jquery.wanker.js](https://github.com/migreyes/jquery.wanker/wiki/Wanker-Design-Gallery).
+View see (and contribute to!) the [list of websites using jquery.wanker.js](https://github.com/migreyes/jquery.wanker/wiki/Wanker-Design-Gallery).

 Made with love by [@migreyes](http://twitter.com/migreyes).